 Each quarter, our Investment Management teams publish their key observations and portfolio updates across Global Equity and Fixed Income markets.
-This is a summary of our views for the Third Quarter of 2023.
+This is a summary of our views for the First Quarter of 2025.
 You can download the full reports via the links shown below.

 Peter Jackson, HBSc, MBA, CFA